PandaMamba/Rockets/README.md

 # Rockets
-This game was made by Carlo Marzetta
+This is the most generic space game you will find. created by Carlo Marzetta